marko977x/trello/README.md

 * Clone the repo.
 * Navigate to the root folder and open a console.
+* Enter the command "npm install" without the quotes.
 * Enter the command "npm run start" without the quotes.
 * Open another one console in the same root folder.
 * Enter the command "npm run json" without the quotes.